Director, General Practice Residency Program

 Innovative and Collegial Environments Attract and Retain the Best Faculty

-The College of Dentistry at The Ohio State University seeks applicants for a full-time clinical track faculty member at the rank of assistant/associate professor or professor in the Division of General Practice and Materials Science to serve as Director of the General Practice Residency (GPR) program.
+The College of Dentistry at The Ohio State University seeks applicants for a full-time clinical track faculty member at the rank of assistant/associate professor or professor in the Division of Restorative and Prosthetic Dentistry to serve as Director of the General Practice Residency (GPR) program.
 Responsibilities include oversight of resident recruitment, selection and review; developing, implementing, and evaluating program curricula; providing didactic instruction and supervision for residents in clinics and operating rooms; ensuring program compliance with the Commission on Dental Accreditation (CODA) and other programmatic standards; scheduling, supervising, and evaluating staff and faculty; preparing for and maintaining CODA accreditation; and developing budgets to achieve financial objectives for the GPR program.
 Other duties include supporting the overall mission of the division, participating in university and college governance, and contributing to the college’s continuing education programs.
 Practice opportunities exist in the affiliated, incentive-based Dental Faculty Practice’s college and medical center clinical settings.

-Candidates for this position must have the following credentials: a DDS/DMD degree or equivalent degree; completion of a CODA-accredited GPR program; BLS/ALS certification from the American Heart Association; eligibility for an Ohio State Dental Board regular license and hospital privileges at The Ohio State University Wexner Medical Center (OSUWMC).
+Candidates for this position must have the following credentials: a DDS/DMD degree or equivalent degree; completion of a CODA-accredited GPR program; BLS/ALS certification from the American Heart Association; eligibility for an Ohio State Dental Board regular dental license and hospital privileges at The Ohio State University Wexner Medical Center (OSUWMC).
 Preference will be given to candidates with dental clinic administrative experience, service as a GPR director or assistant/associate director, experience providing dental care in a hospital setting, experience in caring for special needs patients, and demonstrated accomplishments in research and scholarship.

 The Ohio State University is an R1 research intensive university with seven health science colleges on its campus: dentistry, medicine, nursing, optometry, pharmacy, public health, and veterinary medicine.
 Ohio State provides an optimal environment for the College of Dentistry to meet its tripartite mission of education, research, and service.
 The college distinguishes itself nationally by engaging faculty throughout the campus, around the state, and across the country in a host of experiences that provide enriching opportunities.